Jamim123/Automate-Swaglab-mobile-app-Using-Maestro/README.md

-This is a small automation project done on a demo mobile application usinhg Maestro.
+This is a small automation project done on a demo mobile application using Maestro.
  (I'll add more once I keep on adding new flows here!)